New York gas prices continue to rise. See how much they went up last week

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Energy Information Administration.
 Please leave any feedback or corrections for this story here.
 This story was written by Ozge Terzioglu.

-This article originally appeared on The Evening Tribune: New York gas prices: Average price per gallon rose 7 cents last week
+This article originally appeared on Times Telegram: New York gas prices: Average price per gallon rose 7 cents last week